 Dining venues: Universal Studios Florida

 For USF, please note that we provide individual pages for each of the counters inside The Simpsons Fast Food Blvd.
-If you would like to review just Krusty Burger, for example, use the link in the World Expo section below.
-However, if you’d like to write about ALL of Fast Food Blvd in one review, then hit the Fast Food Blvd link at the bottom of the second section.
+If you would like to review just Krusty Burger, for example, use the link in the Springfield USA section.
+However, if you’d like to write about ALL of Fast Food Blvd in one review, then hit the Fast Food Blvd link at the bottom of the ‘Dining at USF’ section.

 - Dining at USF